mikesmallhelp/wacat/README.md

 ```
 wacat prints the message "Found an error message in the browser's console: Hello!
 Something wrong!" and stops the execution.

-If you want to bypass this check and stop the execution use the flag --bypass-browser-console-errors.
+If you want to bypass this check and stop the execution, use the flag --bypass-browser-console-errors.
 If the command

 ```
 wacat test --bypass-browser-console-errors https://mikesmallhelp-test-application-error-in-browser-console.vercel.app